Profile

 Let’s just say that Todd is extremely bullish on bitcoin as he believes that being inherently uncorruptible makes it the purest and most important form of a digital asset.
 Another reason he is a bitcoin believer?
 Unlike becoming a hotel owner and investor – he owns multiple Marriot’s and Hilton Hotels in the Midwest and is an investor in Fouquet’s, the trendy new Tribeca hotel from where he is speaking when we are conducting our Zoom meeting – there is no upkeep or servicing required.

-Family is also always at the forefront of his focus, especially in the business named after his own family.
 About five or six years ago, Todd founded a company called Alzamend Neuro which has a vaccine and treatment for Alzheimer’s, a disease which claimed the lives of his grandparents and mother-in-law, and which has now plagued his own father.
 His involvement with the company, which he took public about two years ago, all came about due to another television program, this time a special on CNN with Dr. Sanjay Gupta who was speaking with a scientist working on a treatment for the disease at the University of South Florida.
 After calling the scientist directly and finding out that there was hardly any financial backing of the university’s research, Todd did what he does best – he took action and soon found himself on a plane to meet with him and the team in person.
 He wound up licensing their first immunotherapeutic vaccine, an ALZN002 mutant peptide, as well as a lithium drug compound.
-Todd explains that many people are not aware that while lithium is known for bipolar disorder, it can also help slow the progression of Alzheimer’s, which is why he backed a safer lithium compound and eventually took the company public in June of 2021.
 That first day, the company had a market cap of over $3.3 billion and Todd controlled half of it.
 The vaccine, which got cleared by the FDA to go into patients and is now in phase 1a and 2a, is showing exciting progress.

 “It’s a healthy compound that helps people and I just want to deliver it in safer way.
 It’s one of the things I’m most excited about because it represents an opportunity to help a lot of people.
 My father is in a home and it’s really awful watching someone you know going through it.
 We think drugs associated with Alzheimer’s will have the most success over time.”

 He is also an investor in AdTech Pharma, Inc., which is making a glaucoma treatment with plans to go into patients in the next year and a half or so as well as a few other potential drugs.
-“Society’s problem is that nothing is ever low cost anymore.
 Developing drugs is expensive and getting the drugs is expensive and so we have to press forward and invest in stuff in healthcare and so we’re doing that in a big way.”

 The holding company founder see’s the future as happening now and has made it his mission to make the metaverse more accessible and understandable.
 His online metaverse, BitNile.com, which recently went public on the Nasdaq, doesn’t even require a headset.
 Instead, you can be on a cellphone or computer with an avatar and have a 1,000 people in one room.
 By being able to access everything via the browser, you don’t need to go to Facebook or Google or Apple and get permission.

 The diverse holding company currently has about 18 subsidiaries and each company has its own team.
 Todd continues to raise capital and help them grow themselves.
 Their expansive portfolio includes older companies as well, such as investments in England which have been around for years.
-This includes a company which was part of the original 1969 business known as Digital Power.
 They are also own a small defense company as well as a company in Israel that helps with the Iron Dome Missile System.

 Always moving full speed ahead, they also have investments in EV, or electric vehicles, as they are hoping to help the country catch up with the demand and have already helped convert electric UPS vans.
 Todd admits it’s ambitious, especially as New York has a deadline for turning all school buses electric, but their goal remains trying to create a holding company that can make a difference and be a part of people’s lives for years to come.
 They also believe that the country’s infrastructure, from roads to bridges, is in need of a massive upgrade, which is going to be a big theme for Ault over the next 20 years.